 Energetically, the exercises encourage the energies in our bodies to move in ways that are similar and complementary to the current season.
-Think of an apple tree: the energy rising up in spring as it awakens from winter slumber.
+Think of an apple tree, the energy rising up in spring as it awakens from winter slumber.
 In summer that same energy moves out; new leaves and flowers develop, eventually fruit grows and ripens.
-In autumn, the energy in the tree starts to retract from the extremities, the leaves dying, and branches becoming brittle.
+In autumn, the energy in the tree starts to retract from the extremities, the leaves dying, branches becoming brittle.
 In winter, the tree’s energy condenses into its core, there to sleep until the cycle repeats in spring.

 All ages are welcome and no experience is necessary.
 We recommend you wear clothing that is conducive to movement and sitting.
-A handout with room for notes will be provided.
+A handout with room for notes, will be provided.

 $65.00 for the 1-Day Course